 At the beginning of each two-year term of the Central Committee, members run for and are elected to leadership positions on the Executive Board.
 These officers, who meet monthly, have specific areas of responsibility and together oversee the County Party's overall management and planning.

-Will Rodriguez-Kennedy, Chair (Email) Will Rodriguez-Kennedy is a public servant and community leader who serves as Assistant Chief of Staff for the California State Board Equalization District 4.
+Will Rodriguez-Kennedy, Chair (Email) Will Rodriguez-Kennedy (he/him/his) is a public servant and community leader who works for the California State Board Equalization in the office of District 4.
 An award-winning former reporter, organizer and veteran of the United States Marine Corps; Chairman Rodriguez-Kennedy has more than a decade of demonstrated service to community and country.
 Chairman Rodriguez-Kennedy first became civically active in his fight against the unconstitutional “Don’t Ask, Don’t Tell” policy which led to his honorable though involuntary separation from the United States Marine Corps because he was outed as a member of the LGBTQ+ community.
 Since then he has been a prominent advocate for racial justice, social justice, and equity in public policy.
-Chairman Rodriguez-Kennedy serves as an elected member of the Democratic National Committee, President of the California Young Democrats, Immediate Past President of the San Diego Democrats for Equality, and as a commissioner on the County of San Diego, Civil Service Commission.
-In 2019, was elected Chairman of the San Diego County Democratic Party, he was unanimously re-elected in 2021.
+Chairman Rodriguez-Kennedy serves as an elected member of the Democratic National Committee and is the Immediate Past President of the California Young Democrats and the San Diego Democrats for Equality.
+He also serves on the San Diego Convention Center Board of Directors and as a commissioner on the County of San Diego Civil Service Commission.
+In 2019, Will Rodriguez-Kennedy was elected Chairman of the San Diego County Democratic Party, and was unanimously re-elected in 2021.

 Rebecca Taylor, Pro Tem and Metro West Area Vice Chair (Email) Becca is a veteran of the United States Navy where she served as an Aviation Electrician and volunteered as a Sexual Assault Victim Intervention Advocate.
 In 2014, Becca co-founded and became the first woman to serve as Chair on the Veterans Caucus of the California Young Democrats.
 She later went on to co-found the Democratic Women’s Club and the Blue Dreams Democrats.
 She has previously served on the Board of Directors of the Ocean Beach Town Council, as the Secretary for the Metro West Area Caucus, as a DSCC Delegate for AD78 and went on to be elected to the Executive Board as a Delegate to the California Democratic Party.
 Becca currently works as the Volunteer Manager for the San Diego Rapid Response Network which serves asylum seekers.
 When she’s not on a mission to elect forward thinking Democrats, Becca enjoys spending time outdoors and adventuring with friends and family.